dh-trier/wlv/resources/wlv-label-docs.md

 #### Comments for a label

-Any label can have a comments section for notes, commentaries, annotations in free prose.
+Any label can have a [comments](#comments) section for notes, commentaries, annotations in free prose, using one [comment](#coment) per issue.

 #### The provenance of a label

 The provenance of a label describes several aspects concerning the history of the label as a collection item, using the [provenance](#provenance) element.
 This includes the estimated date of a label, when the indication of a [wineMillesime](#wineMillesime) is not present, using the [dating](#dating) element.

 Also, the collection, collector, wine maker, printer, collector of other venue where the label was obtained can be noted using the [source](#source) element.
-The identifier of the scan that is the origin of the digital version of the label can also be included in the [scan](#scan) element.
 Finally, the state of conservation can be noted using the [conservation](#conservation) element.

 ---